Bowers-L/GBA-Tris/readme.txt

-Falling Block Game (a.k.a Tetris)
+Falling Block Game (aka Tetris)

-Logan Bowers
+by Logan Bowers

 Summary: Blocks are falling from the sky.
 Try to stack them as neatly as possible.

+To Run The Game: Open the Tetris.gba file in a GBA emulator of your choice (for example VBAM).

 Controls:
     Start       - Navigate Menus